Beautiful Albania: 16 Most Scenic Places to Visit Before it’s Too Late

 straw parasols on a beach with palm trees

-Also known as the Blue Eye (there are two in Albania – this one and Theth), this natural spring is a gem with its clear, cobalt-blue waters surrounded by lush forests and an astonishing depth of 10 meters!
+Also known as the Blue Eye (there are two in Albania – this one, about an hour’s drive from Sarandë and The Blue Eye of Theth), this natural spring is a gem with its clear, cobalt-blue waters surrounded by lush forests and an astonishing depth of 10 meters!

 But it’s not just a sight to see.
 It is also an experience to dive into – literally!
 The brave-hearted can take a thrilling jump into the spring.
 Be prepared, though, the water hovers around a chilly 10 degrees Celsius, which makes for a refreshingly brisk swim.